AmbientRun/Ambient/docs/src/contributing.md

    - `guest/rust/Cargo.toml`
    - `guest/rust/api/Cargo.toml` (`ambient_api_macro` version).
 3. Run `cargo build` in the root directory, and in `guest/rust`, so that `Cargo.lock` is created.
 The build process will update several files in the `guest` folder.
+4. If on a UNIX system, run `./scripts/run_all_examples.sh` and visually verify that they work as expected.
-4. Make a commit with the above changes, and create a tag `v0.X.Y`.
+5. Make a commit with the above changes, and create a tag `v0.X.Y`.
-5. Push to origin.
+6. Push to origin.